brainupdaters/drlm-docs/docs/source/ErrorReporting.rst

 Configure Mail reporting
 ---------------------------

-In order to configure Zabbix Error reporting on DRLM, the Zabbix Agent must be installed.
+In order to configure Zabbix Error reporting on DRLM, the Heirloom Mailx must be installed.

 **Debian 7/8**